tatsuro-kawamoto/opinion_graphs/README.md

   - Edge label ("+1", "-1", "0")

 This is a dataset after the edges are "neutralized."
-A "0"  edge represents a neutral edges, which was originally a "-1" edge.
+"0" edges represent neutral edges, which were "-1" edges originally.

 ## Data collection details
 The data were collected by an online survey system that one of the authors implemented.